Tyler799/Morrowind-2020/Morrowind_2019.md

 - [Spell Scroll Text Overhaul](https://www.nexusmods.com/morrowind/mods/42936) gives unique Daedric text to all spell scrolls, making them far more interesting to read if you added Scroll Daedric Alphabet in the JiffyUI install.

+- [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071) - Expands UI functionality with searching, filtering, and more visual feedback.
+Has compact and expanded views.
+A very nice mod.

 ### Dialogue Font

 Get your dialogue font mods of choice: